south america

 A German tourist who traveled to Guyana to engage in catch and release sports fishing in the waters of Guyana’s vast rivers has described his experience.
 In a Facebook Post titled “Rumble in the Jungle,” the sports fishing enthusiast described his travels and adventures to Guyana.
 The article posted below was translated from the original German text extracted from the Facebook Page of Global Fishing Adventures.

-Guyana’s First Ever Farine Bakery Opens in the Rupununi
+Guyana’s First Ever Farine Bakery Was Opened in the Rupununi in December, 2022

 In December, 2022, a group of Guyana’s indigenous population of the Rupununi took cassava farine to a new level by launching Guyana’s first ever farine bakery.
 This is truly a landmark achievement and an evolutionary process.
 This publication contacted the bakery for more details on their operations.
 The following writeup was furnished by the management of the North Rupununi Farine Bakery in Masara Village – the first ever such in the country of Guyana.